gopalpeddinti/rop_dsm43205_gsmm/README.md

-# Rhodococcus opacus DSM43205 genome assembly, annotation, and metabolic model reconstruction
+# Rhodococcus opacus DSM43205 genome assembly, annotation, and metabolic model simulations

 This repository contains the _Rhodococcus opacus_ DSM43205 genome scale
 metabolic model in SBML format associated with the genome assembly available at